-Traditional fire management has been used for over a thousand generations as a mechanism to promote growth in flora, influence animal movement across Country and prevent uncontrolled wildfires.
-Due to colonisation and the removal of First Nations people from traditional lands, these practices have receded during the twentieth and twenty-first centuries.
-Now we face the emergence of large wildfires that destroy important ecosystems, threaten lives and devastate communities across Australia.
+Traditional fire management has been used for over a thousand generations to domesticate plants and promote their growth, influence animal movement across Country, and prevent uncontrolled wildfires.
+Due to colonisation and the removal of First Nations people from traditional lands, these practices have decreased over time.
+Now we face unprecedented wildfires that destroy important ecosystems, threaten lives and devastate communities across Australia.

-"Many communities haven't been able to practise their cultural fire because of the impacts of colonisation, restrictions on access to land and prohibition, because burning is seen as a threat or something that will damage other people's interests," Oliver Costello, Coordinator of Firesticks speaking to The Australian Financial Review.
+"Many communities haven't been able to practise their cultural fire because of the impacts of colonisation, restrictions on access to land and prohibition, because burning is seen as a threat or something that will damage other people's interests." - Oliver Costello, Coordinator of Firesticks.

 Over the last three decades and with the introduction of Native Title, First Nations communities have continually stated that western fire prevention methods have not been working well.
-In areas across Australia there has been a locally-driven resurgence of traditional fire management practices, in particular across northern Australia and some communities in southern and eastern regions.
-While First Nations fire management systems provide many of the answers to working alongside country and ensuring it can prosper, this knowledge is not part of mainstream conversations around land management.
+In some areas there has been a locally-driven resurgence of traditional fire management practices.
+Particularly in Northern Australia and some communities in Southern and Eastern regions.
+First Nations fire management systems provide many of the answers to living harmoniously with Country and ensuring it can prosper, but this knowledge is not part of mainstream conversations around land management.

-Traditional fire burning methods assess specific fuels and remove those that would drive larger fires during summer (in Southern, Eastern and Western Australia), or during the late dry season (in Northern Australia).
+Traditional fire burning methods assess specific fuels and remove those that would drive larger fires during summer (in Southern and Eastern Australia), or during the late dry season (in Northern Australia).

-These fires burn slowly, and are controlled in a manner that ensures the temperature of the flame does not exceed what the landscape can tolerate.
-Some areas will be burnt, while others are left to grow.
-This leaves patches of Country that are burnt to regenerate over the coming season, while other patches continue to provide strong ecosystems for local fauna.
+These fires burn slowly and are controlled so the temperature of the flame does not exceed what the landscape can tolerate.
+Some areas are burnt thoroughly, some just singed, and others are left to grow.
+This leaves patches of Country that are burnt to regenerate over the coming season, while other patches continue to provide strong ecosystems for local fauna and food production.

-Before colonisation, people would walk through Country while hunting or undertaking ceremony and light fires where appropriate.
-In this way, fire management was interlinked with all aspects of living and the activities commonly done by people going about their lives.
-In Northern Australia, these fires would be undertaken during the dry season between March and July.
+Before colonisation people would walk across Country, hunting or undertaking ceremony and lighting fires where appropriate.
+Fire management was a part of every day living and the activities commonly done by people going about their lives.
+In Northern Australia, these practices are done during the dry season between March and July.

 First Nations fire burning knowledge is living cultural knowledge.
-While traditional fire practices are based on connection to Country and local knowledge of the region, this knowledge can be adapted, taught and used across Australia.
+Traditional fire practices are based on connection to Country and local knowledge of the region.
+But this knowledge can be adapted, taught and used across Australia.
 However, the sharing and implementation of this knowledge is made more difficult by the historical and continued displacement and removal of First Nations people from Country for over 200 years.

 The restoration of traditional land management practices can provide opportunities for communities to reclaim cultural knowledge and healing on Country.

 With the increase of uncontrolled wildfires across Australia, there is more interest in how traditional knowledge can be used to preserve and cultivate Country.
 The issue of fire and land management provides an important opportunity to centre First Nations knowledge systems within the wider Australian consciousness.
-It is just one example of how respecting First Nations knowledge can benefit all people, the land and way in which we live.
+It is just one example of how respecting and accepting First Nations knowledge can benefit all people, the land, and way we live.